(Pocket-lint) - Google has started to roll out its human-sounding Google Duplex technology to users in more countries, including the UK.

 Once this information is confirmed, Google Assistant will try to book an appointment by using an online booking partner (if available) or by calling the business using the Duplex automated voice-calling technology.
 Google said calls are recorded for quality assurance.

 Duplex can call any US business that has their information listed on Google.
 Google said businesses that have opted in to receiving calls will get calls from Google Duplex to confirm holiday hours, such as open and close times for Thanksgiving, as well as to book reservations.
 But businesses can opt-out from receiving these calls by going to settings in their Google My Business account.

 Where is Google Duplex available?

 Google Duplex initially launched just for Pixel device users.
 And, at first, it would only call select restaurants in NYC, Atlanta, Phoenix, and SF.
 However, Google’s automated, artificial intelligence-powered calling service is now more widely available.
-Duplex is now live in 48 US states (see the full list here).
+Duplex is now live in most of the US.
 And, according to this support page, Duplex also recently went live in New Zealand, Australia, Canada, and the UK.